Nenad Sević

-Nenad Sević (Ненад Севић; born 25 April 1996) is a Serbian footballer who plays for Mladost Novi Sad.
+Nenad Sević (Ненад Севић; born 25 April 1996) is a Serbian footballer who plays for OFK Mladenovac.

 Career

 Early career

 Born in Ljubovija, Sević started playing senior football with local club Drina.
 Playing for that club, he scored a spectacular goal from corner kick during the league cup match against Rađevac.
 Later he played as a bonus player for Loznica where he made some assists, and Budućnost Krušik in the Serbian League West, where he scored 2 goals on 24 matches for the 2015–16 season.

 Javor Ivanjica

 In summer 2016, Sević moved to Javor Ivanjica and signed a three-year contract with the club.
 He made his debut for new club in the first fixture of the 2016–17 season against Radnik Surdulica, played on 23 July 2016.
 Sević was also loaned to Kolubara for the 2016–17 Serbian First League season, on dual registration.
 Sević scored his first goal for Javor and was also nominated for the man of the match against Proleter Novi Sad in the first round of Serbian Cup, played on 21 September 2016.